Description

 Risk and Exploitability

-No public exploit or CVSS score is listed, and the EPSS score is not available, so the exact likelihood is unknown.
+The CVSS score is 7.5, and the EPSS score is < 1%, indicating a medium severity and a low probability of exploitation.
 However, the issue can be triggered by any attacker who can supply a malicious tar file to a process that uses Archive::Tar for extraction.
 Because the flaw involves unbounded allocation based solely on header data, it is likely to be exploitable in any context where tar extraction is performed on untrusted input.
 The vulnerability is listed in CISA KEV as not present, indicating no known active exploitation at this time.

 Remediation